 The unit shows time, 500M time, strokes per minute, distance, pulse, watts, and calories per hour.
 The console offers the possibility to add 1000m for each press of the large button for the range.
 Also, this button covers the unit’s reset function.
 By holding it down for three sec., the metrics will reset.

-Since the water tank features four levels of resistance, the console also has a 4-level difficulty function.
+Since the water tank features four resistance levels, the console also has a 4-level difficulty function.
 Therefore, to benefit from correct readings, it is required to correlate the water tank’s resistance with the resistance level selected on the console.

 For example, if the dial on the water tank is on MAX, you must set the console at level 4 to provide optimal tracking of the fitness statistics displayed.

-The unit has a USB port that allows you to connect it to a PC via USB cable.
-This enables you to use various First Degree Fitness apps, such as the “NetAthlon 2 XF for Rowers”.
+The unit has a USB port to connect it to a PC via USB cable.
+For example, it enables you to use various First Degree Fitness apps, such as the “NetAthlon 2 XF for Rowers”.
 These apps allow you to save and track your workout data online or compete with other rowers.

 The console is telemetrically enabled, and it can read your pulse via a wireless HR chest strap transmitter.
-However, the HR chest strap is not (included).
+However, the HR chest strap does not come with the rower.
 The console is battery-operated, and it uses two AA batteries, which are also not provided.